-To compute the grade point average, the number of quality points earned is divided by the number of semester hours attempted.
+To compute the grade point average, the number of quality points earned is divided by the number of credits attempted.
 To determine quality points, each letter grade is converted to a numerical grade as follows: A-4.0, B-3.0, C-2.0, D-1.0, and F-0.
-The number of quality points for a course is the numerical grade multiplied by the number of semester hours the course carries.
-Thus, a grade of B in a three-semester-hour course earns $3.0 \ge 3$ = 9 quality points.
+The number of quality points for a course is the numerical grade multiplied by the number of credits the course carries.
+Thus, a grade of B in a three-credit course earns $3.0 \times 3 = 9$ quality points.

-In counting the number of semester hours attempted, the grade of F is included, but the grades of I and W are not.
+In counting the number of credits attempted, the grade of F is included, but the grades of I and W are not.
 When the grade of I is replaced with A, B, C, D, or F, the grade point average is recomputed.

-As an example, a student with 48 total quality points and 15 semester hours attempted has a grade point average of 48 divided by 15 = 3.20, which is somewhat above a B average.
+As an example, a student with 48 total quality points and 15 credits attempted has a grade point average of 48 divided by 15 = 3.20, which is somewhat above a B average.